 In a dietary ADME study, 5 guinea pigs received silica (0.8 mg/g feed) as three separate forms (Sodium Metasilicate, hydrated silica, and silica solution (30%)) in single doses or in four repeated doses every 48 h.
-Urine and feces were collected in 48-h increments after each dose of each form and analyzed for silica content.
+48,49 Urine and feces were collected in 48-h increments after each dose of each form and analyzed for silica content.
 For the Sodium Metasilicate doses, the urinary output of silica peaked within 48 h and gradually returned to normal after 8 d.
 When administered four times, 48 h apart, the peak was maintained, but did not increase.
-Within 48 h after the last dose, the concentration of silica in the urine began to return to normal after 8 d, but the peaks were much lower than those observed with Sodium Metasilicate.
+Within 48 h after the last dose, the concentration of silica in the urine began to return to normal.
+With the silica solution and hydrated silica, the urinary output of silica also peaked within 48 h and gradually returned to normal after 8 d, but the peaks were much lower than those observed with Sodium Metasilicate.
 When administered four times, 48 h apart, the silica concentrations behaved similarly to the Sodium Metasilicate form, except with a lower peak.
 In this study, approximately 63% of the silica was recovered.
 The authors of the study suggested that the silica in the urine was in the soluble or molybdate reactive form, and that the silica particles underwent depolymerization prior to excretion.